 Old Testament scholar, Walter Brueggemann, has spent a great deal of time thinking about these kinds of questions.

-Introduction to the Old Testament: The Canon and Christian Imagination.
+A helpful book is his Introduction to the Old Testament: The Canon and Christian Imagination.
 He goes through the Hebrew Scriptures, book by book, with a fresh look at these texts.

-Essays on Minimalism helpful from the on-line magazine, The Bible and Interpretation.
+For more discussion on the maximalist/minimalist debate, you might find these Essays on Minimalism helpful from the on-line magazine, The Bible and Interpretation.

 No comments: